-If you want to run a successful gym, you have to keep your gym staff happy.
+If you want to run a successful personal training business, you have to retain happy personal training employees.
 After all, engaged, well-compensated, satisfied employees do the best work, deliver the best product, and reflect on your company better than disenfranchised employees.
-The question, then, is how to keep these employees as happy as possible.
+The question, then, is how to improve personal training employee retention to run a successful personal training business.

-Fortunately, there are ways to avoid all of these things.
+Fortunately, there are ways to improve personal training employee retention and avoid personal training staff turnover.
 Let’s dive In.

-Here are a few staff retention facts you should be aware of:
+Here are a few employee retention facts you should be aware of:

 - 3 million Americans quit their jobs each month